Florence Flex enables you to add the date of your last Covid-19 test to your profile.

-Here, we explain the testing processes for PCR testing and lateral flow testing, including concerns around 90 day exclusion for those who have had a positive PCR test and are now recovering from Covid-19.
+Here, we explain the difference in testing processes for PCR testing and lateral flow testing, including concerns around 90 day exclusion for those who have had a positive PCR test and are now recovering from Covid-19.

 What is the PCR test?